Undergraduate Research Seminar

 - Eligibility: All undergraduate students doing a research or creative project in the humanities, social sciences, or arts are invited to apply to present.
 Interdisciplinary projects are especially encouraged.
 You can be at any point in the project (just beginning or nearly completed)--you just need to be far enough into your project to be able to give a short presentation and guide a discussion.
 You do not need to be in any particular KU program (Honors, McNair, UGRA, etc.) to present--as long as you have a project and a research mentor, we'd love to have you!

-- Deadline: We are currently taking applications for students interested in presenting during the Fall 2016 semester.
-Turn in the application below by 5 pm on Friday, April 28 to apply!
-We will review applications to present and notify all applicants by the end of the spring semester about the presentation schedule for the fall.
+- Deadline: We are currently taking applications for students interested in presenting during the spring 2020 semester.
+We will review applications to present and notify all applicants by the end of the fall semester about the presentation schedule for the spring.